AI Workshop: learn to build apps with AI →

 If you don’t have an AWS account yet, start here: https://aws.amazon.com.

-Once you have an account set up and you’re logged in to AWS, click your name on top and then “My Security Credentials”
+Once you have an account set up and you’re logged in to AWS, click your name at the top and then “My Security Credentials”

 On the sidebar click “Users”, and “Add user”.
 Enable “Programmatic access”.

-Move to the next screen via the buttons you find in the bottom of the page (“Next: Permissions”).
+Move to the next screen via the buttons at the bottom of the page (“Next: Permissions”).

 Click the “Attach existing policies directly”: